hackersanddesigners/smart-spectral-sensing/README.md

 ## Drivers

+**The CP21 driver**

-The CP21 driver: if you have it, something like this would exist in your machine:
+if you have it, something like this would exist in your machine:

-	Macintosh HD/Library/Extensions/SiLabsUSBDriver.kext
+> Macintosh HD/Library/Extensions/SiLabsUSBDriver.kext

 **The CH340 driver**